DataHub pricing guide details

 Pricing Overview

 DataHub operates on a freemium model anchored by one of the strongest open-source foundations in the data catalog space.
 The core platform is fully open-source under the Apache 2.0 license, meaning any team can self-host DataHub at zero licensing cost.
-For organizations that prefer a managed experience, DataHub Cloud offers a free Professional tier with up to 20 saved searches and daily email alerts, along with an Enterprise tier that requires a custom quote.
+For organizations that prefer a managed experience, DataHub Cloud is available as a managed SaaS offering.
 This dual-track approach -- open-source self-hosted versus fully managed cloud -- is DataHub's defining pricing advantage.
 With over 11,800 GitHub stars and adoption by organizations like Netflix, Visa, Slack, and Pinterest, the open-source version is production-proven at massive scale.
 The trade-off is straightforward: you pay nothing for the software license but invest in infrastructure, maintenance, and engineering time to run it yourself.
 For teams that want the platform without the operational burden, DataHub Cloud removes that overhead entirely.

 Plan Comparison